 Understanding What Drupal Editors and Authors Need

-To validate changes to Drupal’s administration menus and user interface, we employed various types of usability testing, we ran card sorting exercises, a survey, and several rounds of user testing.
+To validate changes to Drupal’s administration menus and user interface, we employed various types of usability testing, collected survey responses, and ran card sorting exercises.

 The Drupal Administration UI initiative, introduced in June 2023, continues to improve the user experience of Drupal core.
 The initiative was launched with the commitment and goal of improving the Drupal experience for all users using Drupal and reversing the existing negative impression of the Drupal user interface (UI).